 The following rules are for individuals who submit content to Theme Park Insider, such as blog posts and comments.
-When you submit information to this site, you grant Theme Park Insider a perpetual, nonexclusive right to publish that information, in all media, and under your name.
+When you submit information to this site, you grant Theme Park Insider a perpetual, nonexclusive right to publish that information, in all media, and under your submitted name.
 Please see our Privacy Policy for more detail on the information we collect on Theme Park Insider, and how we collect it.

 Don't steal someone else's stuff

 Attribute all information you get from other sources, whether they be a person, a website, or another publication.
 Do not submit someone else's comment, photo, video, or article as your own.
-If you want to tell people about an post elsewhere, please provide a hyperlink rather than copying and pasting the information.
+If you want to tell people about an post elsewhere, please provide a URL rather than just copying and pasting the information.

 Be accurate